18F/tock-blocks/README.md

 # About Tock blocks

+A simple command line tool generate reports around user utilization using tock data.
-A simple command line tool to see what your main projects were in 5 percentage point increments.
-The program also allows you to create a csv spreadsheet of users' monthly utilization using the `util-csv` feature.
+This command line can generate a complete csv utilization report or can print out to the console users main projects were in 5 percentage point increments.

 ## Installation
 ```